mpasovic/majapasovic.org/_posts/2012-05-21-disability-and-queer-theory.md

 sexes” is supposed to convey to the audience.
 First of all, how many sexes are there—is the number of sexes limited only to two, just because that is what we have been taught in schools?
 Secondly, what do normal relations stand for?
-In what way the positions that a man and a woman use during sexual intercourse are more normal than the positions used during the sexual intercourse of the two people of the same biological sex?
 Does the concept of “normal relations of the sexes” include anyone taking part in an orgy, since the definition obviously excludes one group of people only, “opp. to homosexuals (OED).”
 Definitions of this kind have turned *homosexuality* into a marginalized concept,